knlambert/stale-pr-detector/README.md

 The stale command is designed to extract PRs with no activity.

 All the PRs from one repository, using JSON format, with 14 days without any activity.
-All that with the label `size/XS` .
+All that with the label `stale` .

 ```bash